skt-t1-byungi/aico/README.md

 })
 ```

-the parameter `signal` is [AbortSignal](https://developer.mozilla.org/docs/Web/API/AbortSignal) that can cancel DOM requests such as fetch.
+`signal` parameter is [AbortSignal](https://developer.mozilla.org/docs/Web/API/AbortSignal) that can cancel DOM requests such as fetch.

 ```js
 const promise = new AbortInCoroutines(function* (signal) {